lambdaclass/concrete/ROADMAP.md

     stale hand-written examples.
 Add a gate that fails when a new public stdlib symbol lacks a test/doc example or when a referenced example no longer compiles.
+29a.
+Add a public stdlib API snapshot/diff before the surface freezes.
+The
+     snapshot records module path, public names, signatures, `Copy`/linear requirements, capabilities, allocation behavior, trap/recoverable-failure
+     profile, evidence class, deprecation status, and linked tests/docs.
+A change to any public API fact must produce an explicit diff and fail the gate until the snapshot and docs are updated.
+This is the stdlib-local version of Phase 10's proof/capability diff and Phase 18's package API artifacts; it prevents accidental drift while the library is still small.
 30. Define stdlib error-handling conventions: when APIs return `Result`, `Option`, panic/abort, or require a policy gate; how ignored-result diagnostics apply; and how accumulating error sets are reported.
 Split